tihomirj/GettingAndCleaningDataProject/codebook.md

 Finally,  using `rbind` the data frames `trainingData` and `testData` are merged into `Data` .

 ### Section 2.
 Extracts only the measurements on the mean and standard deviation for each measurement.
 Using `grep` and the vector `features$V2` a subset of feature names that measure mean and standard deviation is created.
-To these names are added `subjectId` and `activityId` and the final data frame `Data` is created.
+To these names are added `subjectId` and `activityId` and the final data frame `Data` is subsetted.

 ### Section 3.
 Uses descriptive activity names to name the activities in the data set
 The vector `Data$activityId` is factorized using the labels `activity$activityType` from data frame `activity`.
-Thus the activities now are coded with meaningful names.
+Thus, the activities now are coded with meaningful names.

 ### Section 4.
 Appropriately labels the data set with descriptive variable names.
 `gsub` function for pattern replacement is used to clean up the data labels.